DoWiD-wsn/avr-based_sensor_node/README.md

 However, for major changes or general discussions please contact [Dominik Widhalm](mailto:widhalm@technikum-wien.at?subject=AVR-based%20Sensor%20Node%20(ASN)%20on%20GitHub).

+## Changelog

+A list of prior versions and changes between the updates can be found inn the [CHANGELOG.md](CHANGELOG.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.